celery/celery/docs/faq.rst

 to use both.

-`Task.retry` is used to retry tasks, notably for expected errors that is catchable with the :keyword:`try` block.
+`Task.retry` is used to retry tasks, notably for expected errors that is catch-able with the :keyword:`try` block.
 The AMQP transaction is not used for these errors: **if the task raises an exception it is still acknowledged!**

 The `acks_late` setting would be used when you need the task to be